drwwoob/McDoner/docs/futurePlan.md

 ## animation
 man Codename Bakery's animation is too good, i need good animations in this game egine too.
 At least some simple motion and video player right? right??

+(btw Codename Bakery's hidden ending is so stupid, Imma call a duel on 羽中，等死吧你！)

 ## voicing
 honestly can't really imagine ppl using this application to makes games that contains voicing, but one need to have dream, so i'm gonna add this feature.